OpenMDAO/POEMs/POEM_084.md

 - ks_max : An implementation of the Kreisselmeier-Steinhauser function for differentiable approximation of the maximum value in an array.
 - ks_min : An implementation of the Kreisselmeier-Steinhauser function for differentiable approximation of the minimum value in an array.

-`jax` will not become a general dependency of OpenMDAO unless users wish to utilize functions in `openmdao.math` or their own custom `jax` functions.
+`jax` will not become a general dependency of OpenMDAO unless users wish to utilize functions in `openmdao.jax` or their own custom `jax` functions.

 ### Documentation of usage in a component